bgh-github/streamlink-handoff/README.md

 * Firefox (for desktop)
 * On Linux - core utilities, namely `od` and `xxd`
-* On Windows - testing occurs against Windows PowerShell 5.1 ([installed by default](https://docs.microsoft.com/powershell/scripting/windows-powershell/install/windows-powershell-system-requirements#windows-powershell-51) on Windows 10+)
+* On Windows - tested against Windows PowerShell 5.1 ([installed by default](https://docs.microsoft.com/powershell/scripting/windows-powershell/install/windows-powershell-system-requirements#windows-powershell-51) on Windows 10+)

 An important early troubleshooting step is to check that Streamlink can successfully launch a video from the command line (with any chosen options) independent of Streamlink Handoff.
 For example, a simple (default) command, `streamlink twitch.tv/monstercat best`.
 If this fails, the broader problem will need to be addressed before retrying the extension.

 If Firefox is open in Private Browsing mode, Streamlink Handoff must be [allowed to run in Private Windows](https://support.mozilla.org/kb/extensions-private-browsing).

-You can try rerunning the first time [native messaging host setup](#first-time-setup) for your platform to reapply configuration.
+You can also try rerunning the first time [native messaging host setup](#first-time-setup) for your platform to reapply recommended configuration.

-The Streamlink Handoff native messaging host configurations provided above will also log their execution if an environment variable `STREAMLINK_HANDOFF_HOST_LOG=1` is set.
-Log files are output to `/tmp` on Linux and `%TEMP%` on Windows.

 ## Motivation